leon-thomm/Ryven/docs/README.md

 One node can hold mutliple personal logs.
 When using logs, don't forget to add

-    mylog.removing()
+    mylog.remove()

 for every log in the _removing()_ method.
 This will cause the log widget in the script's logging area to change appearance.

 ### Shape

-You can cause a recomputation of the shape of the node including the positions of all contents using the
+You can cause a manual recomputation of the shape of the node including the positions of all contents using the

     self.update_shape()

 command.
-Every time you add, remove, rename (whatever) an input or output, resize a widget - anything -, after you completed that, you should call _self.update_shape()_ once at the end.
+You normally shouldn't need to use this.

 ### Ports

 Adding a new input port:

-    self.create_new_input(type_: str, label: str, append=True, widget_type='', widget_name='', widget_pos='under', pos=-1)
+    self.create_new_input(type_: str, label: str, widget_type='', widget_name='', widget_pos='under', pos=-1)

 - _type\__ refers to the input's type ('exec' or 'data')
 - _label_ is the shown name of the port